k7p/dataviz_project/README.md

 	Data Cleaning.ipynb - This notebook contains data processing steps such as cleaning, loading, and preparing the data to be visualized.

-	Visual1.ipynb - This note contains our initial charts.
+	Visual1.ipynb - This notebook contains our initial charts.

 	Visual2.ipynb - This notebook contains our final charts.